-A Guide to Selecting a Data Science Vendor
+A Guide to Selecting Artificial Intelligence Vendors

 Begin with the End in Mind

 Before starting the vendor selection process be sure to have a clear goal what is to be accomplished.
 The business challenges that are being addressed should be large enough that they create a significant opportunity to create business performance improvements.
 Implementing solutions to these challenges based on data science technologies should bring massive and measurable benefit to your organization.
-Think big, yet be specific in the details as you begin vendor selection.
+Think big, yet be specific in the details as you begin artificial intelligence vendor selection.

 Select the Most Appropriate Engagement Model for your Organization

 For many situations hiring data science experts as full-time employees of your company is the right move, but it’s a challenging and often frustrating undertaking, especially since the limited pool of data scientists is in high demand.